 On my mother’s side, my grandfather changed his family name from Krukka to Rensgard, and I have heard through my family that this was due to the fact of having a more Swedish sounding name than a Finish sounding name, as there was at the time he changed the name the Swedish society was looking down on people with a Finish name.
 And to integrate more into Swedish society even if they were Swedish born they still the inclusion was to try to change the name.

-Looking through my family tree, in the early day’s daughters took there name from the father’s given name if someone had been given the name Anders, the daughters the last name would be Andersdaugther or in Scandinavian andersdotter.
+Looking through my family tree, in the early day’s daughters took their name from the father’s given name if someone had been given the name Anders, the daughters the last name would be Andersdaugther or in Scandinavian andersdotter.

 You may want to check out my article when I cycled from Kirkenes in Norway through Finish Lappland to Junosuando.
 I have a few pictures from Tornedalen from that article.

-I hope you enjoyed the story in this article, for me it feels so much better now that I know my family history better, and by collaborating with distance family on MyHeritage I get to know my family history much better.
+I hope you enjoyed the story in this article, for me it feels so much better now that I know my family history better, and by collaborating with distance families on MyHeritage I get to know my family history much better.
 I noticed that like myself people get interested in the family when they get older at the time of retirement, I think this should be interesting for all ages.

 If you have any questions you want to ask, use the comment box below.